juju/docs/src/en/credentials.md

 Currently, Juju can use one of three ways to get your credentials for a cloud:

- - Entering credentials interactively on the command-line
+ - Entering credentials interactively on the command line
  - Scanning existing credentials (e.g. environment variables, .novarc files)
  - Importing a user-provided [YAML-formatted][yaml] file.